veloren/book/src/contributors/artists/voxel-models.md

 Objects/figures made from small scale voxels can be arbitrarily scaled to change their size in relation to the world.

-## I made a model, it's approved by Core-Devs, what now?!
+## I made a model, it's approved by Core-Devs, what now?

-The best way to make your creations available to us is to upload them into our [google drive model directory](https://drive.google.com/drive/folders/1jkn8v9I0fo1nJlM29YAI_wWb_V-w456q).
+The best way to make your creations available to us is to upload them into our [Google Drive model directory](https://drive.google.com/drive/folders/1jkn8v9I0fo1nJlM29YAI_wWb_V-w456q).

 If you can't find a folder that fits your model you can just create a new one.